 The Respondent has not filed a Response and has neither provided any other information that would oppose the Complainant's allegations.
-Therefore, the Panel holds that the Complainant successfully presented its prima facie case that the Respondent has no rights or legitimate interests in respect of the disputed domain name.
+Therefore, the Panel holds that the Complainant successfully presented its prima facie case that the Respondent has no rights or legitimate interests in respect of the disputed domain names.

 In particular, the Respondent is not in any way connected with the Complainant nor is it authorized to use the Complainant's trademark for its commercial activities.
-In addition, the Respondent is not commonly known by the disputed domain name pursuant to Paragraph 4(c)(ii) of the Policy.
-Furthermore, it was demonstrated by evidence submitted by the Complainant that the disputed domain name has not been used for a bona fide offering of goods or services or a legitimate non-commercial or fair use, particularly because it redirects to a parking page with commercial links (at least the time of making the Complaint).
+In addition, the Respondent is not commonly known by the disputed domain names pursuant to Paragraph 4(c)(ii) of the Policy.
+Furthermore, it was demonstrated by evidence submitted by the Complainant that the disputed domain names have not been used for a bona fide offering of goods or services or a legitimate non-commercial or fair use, particularly because they resolve to parking pages with commercial links (at least at the time of making the Complaint).

-The Panel, therefore, finds that the Respondent has no rights or legitimate interest in the disputed domain name.
+The Panel, therefore, finds that the Respondent has no rights or legitimate interest in the disputed domain names.